 - Book an in-vehicle driver assessment through the Saskatchewan Safety Council.

-- Read a copy of The Older and Wiser Driver handbook.
+- Read a copy of The Mature Driver guide.

 Evaluate your family member's driving skills yourself